FACTBOX-Pact gives Turkey oversight of warship transit to Russia, Ukraine | Law-Order

 Under the international Montreux Convention, NATO member Turkey has control over passage of vessels between the Mediterranean and Black Sea, making it a potentially key player in any military conflict between Russia and Ukraine.
 Earlier this month, six Russian warships and a submarine transited Turkey's Dardanelles and Bosphorus straits to the Black Sea for what Moscow called naval drills near Ukraine waters.

+Ukraine has asked Turkey to close the Bosphorus and Dardanelles straits to Russian ships, Ukraine's ambassador to Ankara said on Thursday, after Russia launched air and ground assaults on its neighbour.
+Under the international Montreux Convention, NATO member Turkey has control over passage of vessels between the Mediterranean and Black Sea, making it a potentially key player in any military conflict between Russia and Ukraine.

-Here are details of the pact and supervisory powers it grants to Turkey, which neighbours Russia, Ukraine, Romania, Bulgaria and Georgia on the Black Sea: MONTREUX CONVENTION
+Earlier this month, six Russian warships and a submarine transited Turkey's Dardanelles and Bosphorus straits to the Black Sea for what Moscow called naval drills near Ukraine waters.
+Here are details of the pact and supervisory powers it grants to Turkey, which neighbours Russia, Ukraine, Romania, Bulgaria and Georgia on the Black Sea:

-The Montreux Convention was signed in 1936 after Turkey, concerned over expansionist moves in the region, asked the signatories of the 1923 Treaty of Lausanne for a change in the way the straits are monitored.
-It said circumstances had changed and requested full authority.
-After negotiations with world powers including the United Kingdom, the Soviet Union, France and others, it was agreed that Turkey would control the straits.
-TURKEY'S POWERS

-The 1994 United Nations Convention on the Law of the Sea has prompted calls for a revision of Montreux.
-But Turkey is not a signatory of the accord due to its longstanding disputes with Greece, so the pact has remained.
-TURKEY'S OPTIONS

 Since tensions flared over Ukraine, Turkish officials have said only that Montreux is instrumental in keeping regional peace.
-They have not specified what position Turkey would take in the event of a war.
 President Tayyip Erdogan has said Turkey will do what is necessary as a NATO ally if Russia invades, without elaborating.
 Turkey is reliant on Russia for energy and tourism, and has forged close cooperation with Moscow on energy and defence in recent years.
+It has also sold drones to Ukraine and called the Russian moves against Ukraine unacceptable.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)